ringoshin/UoL-BsC-Share/README.md

 # UoL-BsC-Share
-A space where I csn share helpful codes with my fellow classmates.
+A space where I can share helpful codes with my fellow classmates.